 Entering at the cusp of dusk, the first gallery of the South London art space hangs a single rock surface paper collage, cut-out with a curved, dashed line introducing the idea of malleable rock.
 The cut-out line mimics the three curved lines of glass tumblers in gallery two and these tumblers end with a pair of smooth stoneware gourds, topped with two hands shaped in the way you would make if dropping a pebble from one hand to another with only a couple of inches in between, fingers almost straight, but relaxed around the joints of the fingers.
 These gourds rest on a small rock, and they all rest on the cold black brick of Jerwood Arts floor.
 The artist enters, picks up the gourds, and ceremonially pours water from them, water transported from North Uist, into the lines of small glass tumblers.
 Body echoes material, her hands over ceramic hands.
 The distance the water has travelled does not reflect the intimacy to material at this moment.

-The artist hands each glass to a member of the audience.
+The artist, AJ Stockwell, hands each glass to a member of the audience.
 Some sniff the water, some stare, some sip, others gulp.
 Again, including water as material, intimacy becomes absorption.
 The swallowed water enters the bodies of willing audiences, feeling like a geo-specific ritual for the communal, deep listening to come.

 After a little coercion, people move from crowding round the tumblers and gourds towards the entrance to gallery three.
 Glasses are collected by the artist and we enter into a blacked out, carpeted room, dulling all other distractions to home in on the sounds, which start out slow.
 Murmurings of pebbles dropped into deep ponds and tides gently brushing across a shore bookend a Scottish voice, that delivers a scripted relationship between bodies, stone and landscape.